 Cell Therapy: The Potential for Effective Precision Medicine in Oncology and Beyond

-Cell therapy is a transformative, rapidly expanding field presently revolutionizing the treatment of life-threatening diseases.
-Diseases amenable to cell therapy include those with no currently available effective treatment, those that are resistant to or fail to improve with conventional therapies, or diseases where current therapeutic strategies require long-term administration of drugs with deleterious side effects and invasive procedures.
-While they hold significant promise, biotechnology and biopharmaceutical companies face several challenges that require innovative technological solutions to facilitate an efficient, collaborative, and agile data-driven approach to developing and delivering cell therapies.
-Currently, cell therapies are primarily being developed for cancers (e.g., B cell lymphoma and leukemia); however, this treatment can be applied to a broad range of other debilitating diseases, such as neurodegenerative diseases (e.g., Alzheimer’s) or cardiovascular diseases.
-This article will describe some approaches to oncological cell therapy as well as efforts to deliver these treatments in other therapeutic areas.
+Cell therapy is a transformative, rapidly expanding field revolutionizing the treatment of life-threatening diseases.
+Conditions amenable to cell therapy include those with no currently available effective treatment, those that are resistant to or fail to improve with conventional therapies, or diseases where current therapeutic strategies require long-term administration of drugs with deleterious side effects and invasive procedures.
+While cell therapies have proven effective primarily in the treatment of hematological cancers, they can be successfully applied to a broad range of diseases such as neurodegenerative or immune-mediated inflammatory diseases.
+This article describes some cell therapy approaches used in oncology and highlights developments in other therapeutic areas.

-Cell therapy may not only involve the harvesting and reintroduction of the desired cell types to a patient, but also require some form of in vitro manipulation such as genetic engineering of isolated cells or selection of stem and progenitor cells to induce or generate the correct cellular phenotype.
-Typical desired phenotypes include the ability to target specific protein biomarkers for the killing of cancer cells or expansion of a particular cellular lineage.
-In this way, technologies developed for cell therapies often overlap with those developed for gene therapy, which involves the introduction, removal, or change of genetic content to increase or decrease production of a key protein or to produce modified or novel proteins (e.g., using CRISPR methods to generate chimeric proteins).
+Cell therapy development may not only involve the harvesting and reintroduction of the desired cell types to a patient but also require some form of in vitro manipulation such as genetic engineering of selected cells or stem cell differentiation to generate the right cellular phenotype.
+Typically, desired phenotypes include the ability to specifically recognize and destroy target cells or expand into a particular cellular lineage and replenish impaired tissue with healthy cells.
+Cell therapies often overlap with gene therapies, which involve the introduction, removal, or alteration of genetic material to modify the expression of a key protein or to produce modified or novel proteins (e.g., using CRISPR methods to generate chimeric proteins).

 TIL Cell Therapy

-Tumors are often infiltrated by tumor-specific T cells, but these cells may fail to control tumor growth.
-T cells must first become activated before they can effectively kill cancer cells, and then they must be able to maintain that activity for a sufficiently long period of time to sustain an effective anti-tumor response.
-TIL therapies involve harvesting naturally occurring tumor-infiltrating T cells from the immunosuppressive tumor microenvironment (TME), activating, and expanding them in vitro using IL-2, and subsequently infusing them back into the same patient.
-Multiple studies indicate that tumor regression following TIL transfer is mediated by T cells targeting tumor-specific antigens, also known as neoantigens.4 TILs are a heterogeneous population, and therefore enrichment of the final product in neoantigen-reactive T cells is crucial to enhance its clinical efficacy.
+Tumors are often infiltrated by T cells, but these naturally occurring cells may fail to control tumor growth.
+Before they can effectively kill cancer cells, they must become activated and maintain that state for a sufficiently long time to sustain an effective anti-tumor response.
+TIL therapy development involves harvesting tumor-infiltrating T cells from the tumor microenvironment (TME), activating, and expanding them in vitro using the cytokine IL-2, and subsequently infusing them back into the same patient.
+Multiple studies indicate that tumor regression following TIL transfer is mediated by T cells targeting tumor-specific antigens, also known as neoantigens.3 Therefore, enrichment of the final product in neoantigen-reactive T cells is crucial to enhance its clinical efficacy.
 TILs have been shown as promising in controlling melanomas and this year, we may finally see the first therapy of this type being approved by the FDA: Lifileucel from Iovance Therapeutics is currently being evaluated for the treatment of patients with advanced unresectable or metastatic melanoma.4

 TCR Cell Therapy